neoforged/governance/voting.md

 For a decision to be taken by vote, a *simple* majority of the votes cast is required - that is, more than half of the votes cast must be in favour of the final decision.
 If the vote ends in a tie (no option received more than half of the votes), a majority of the members of the Steering Council will cast a tie breaking vote.
 - As an exception to the rule above, votes that seek to overrule a previous decision require a *qualified* majority - i.e., two thirds of the votes cast have to be in favour.

-In cases involving multiple-choice polls, if one option does not meet the requirements set above, the two choices with the most votes will be put to a run-off vote.
+In cases involving multiple-choice polls, if no option does not meet the requirements set above, the two choices with the most votes will be put to a run-off vote.

-Decisions made by vote cannot be overruled after less than 90 days from their vote.
+Decisions made by vote cannot be revisited after less than 90 days from their vote.